How It WorksOperator playbook

 A human reads that email and understands seven distinct updates: substitution (item + quantity + price change), confirmed shipment + ETA, partial fulfillment + remainder date, and revised total.
 A modern language model can read the same email and extract those updates in structured form, with confidence scoring and human review for ambiguous cases.
 This is what makes the rest of the architecture possible.

-What's required to do this well at SMB scale:
+What's required to do this well in real supplier workflows:

 • Multi-format input handling.
 PDF attachments, image scans of handwritten receipts, structured EDI segments, semi-structured spreadsheets, and freeform email body text — all need to feed the same extractor.